RoseCityRobotics/rcr-foundations/data-labeling/README.md

 ## Next Steps

-1. Follow the [Label Studio tutorial](https://labelstud.io/learn/getting-started-with-label-studio/get-started-with-data-labeling/) to understand data labeling fundamentals
+### Recommended Learning Path

+1. **Start with Teachable Machine** – Create your first ML model to understand dataset creation fundamentals
+2. **Follow the Label Studio tutorial** – [Get Started with Data Labeling](https://labelstud.io/learn/getting-started-with-label-studio/get-started-with-data-labeling/)
-2. Install Label Studio on your Raspberry Pi 5
+3. **Install Label Studio** on your Raspberry Pi 5 for professional projects
-3. Create your first annotation project
+4. **Create your first annotation project** with real data
-4. Integrate labeled data into your ML training pipeline
+5. **Integrate labeled data** into your ML training pipeline

+### From Simple to Professional

+* **Teachable Machine** → Understanding concepts, quick experiments
+* **Label Studio** → Professional workflows, complex projects, collaborative annotation

 Data labeling is a foundational skill for any serious machine learning or robotics project.
-With Label Studio running on your Pi, you'll have a powerful, flexible platform for creating the high-quality labeled datasets that drive successful ML models.
+Starting with Teachable Machine gives you intuitive understanding, while Label Studio running on your Pi provides a powerful, flexible platform for creating the high-quality labeled datasets that drive successful ML models.